 We set out to define keepemwet as synonymous with the multitude of science-based principles of catch & release, and assembled a coalition to promote these examples in this new era of social media.
 We reached out to Dr. Andy Danylchuk, a leading fisheries scientist and professor at University of Massachusetts Amherst.
 Andy expressed support and enthusiasm for the keepemwet concept and joined the team.
 I reached out to the many friends at different companies within the fly fishing industry and explained the support we were seeking to promote better C&R practices.
 Companies, media outlets and conservation organizations joined us left & right.
 Keepemwet Fishing™ was born.

 Looking ahead my hope is for Keepemwet Fishing to unite anglers of all kinds while promoting C&R practices that benefit everyone.
 In the future I think it can expand beyond fish handling to larger habitat and conservation topics, tying in relationships and becoming a bridge between science and angling communities.
 Despite the political leanings or stereotype profiles of the vast range of angler groups around the world, they all want to catch more fish, period.
-Science is revealing new variables that impact overall catch rates, and Keepemwet Fishing wants to share that understanding.
+Science is revealing new variables that impact overall survival rates, and Keepemwet Fishing wants to cultivate and share that understanding.

 Thanks for coming along.